rruimor/github-tool/README.md

 It uses NodeJS + Express for the backend and VueJS for the front-end.

-PassportJS is also used to authenticate a GitHub user and request an OauthToken the access the private API.
+PassportJS is also used to authenticate a GitHub user and request an OauthToken to access its private API.

 ## How to start